fpezzati/SecProof/README.md

 Target tells if given context must be evaluated against current Policy or Rule.
 It make sense to put Target in policies or policy instead of rules set because the higher you put target the less xml Balana have to parse and evaluate.
 However Condition, who apply to Rules only, are more expressive and powerful because they use expressions and function to evaluate attributes.
 When Targets apply to policies or policies set, then it is the `PolicyFinder` (by its `PolicyFinderModules`) who evaluate Target and say that policy worth to be used in evaluation.

+### Target matching
+Target is in charge to check if policy applies to given request. anyof allof attributedesignator.eval pass its type, id, issuer and category to context.
+Context check if it has any attributes about given category.
+For any context's attribute matching the given attributedesignator's category, context check if it matches id, type, issuer (if not null) and its value is not null.
+If so, attribute's value is collected and returned as element of a **bag**.

 ## Condition
 Condition can be evaluated as true, false or indeterminate.